Substance Abuse and Addiction Treatment Resources in Brooklyn

 Outpatient treatment is best for those with a drug and/or alcohol addiction that is less severe, and it is less intensive than residential treatment.
 In outpatient treatment, the patient will travel to the site for around 15 hours every week, which allows flexibility for family obligations, work or school.
 The length of an outpatient program can vary greatly.

 Choosing the treatment program that is right for you can be difficult.
-Many people consider a national treatment facility like The Recovery Village because at The Recovery Village, all of the treatment programs are available.
+Many people consider national treatment facilities because all of the treatment programs are available.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.